-- (a) Note No.60 of the accompanying consolidated Financial Statements wherein, balances under the head Claims Recoverable, Loans & Advances, Deposits from and with various parties and certain balances of trade receivables, trade payables and other current liabilities have not been - confirmed as at March 31, 2023, although letters have been sent by the Company seeking confirmation of balances.
-Consequential impact upon receipt of such confirmation / reconciliation / adjustments of such balances, if any is not ascertainable at this stage. - (b) Note No.48 of the notes to accounts of accompanying consolidated financial statements which describes income tax assessment in the subsidiary company for the A.Y.
-2021-2022 which was completed and the department has raised a demand of Rs.
+- (a) Note No.43(B) of the accompanying consolidated financial statements which describes income tax assessment in the subsidiary company for the A.Y.
+2022-2023 which was completed and the department has raised a demand of Rs.
 66.42 Crores against which the company has filed an appeal to the Commissioner of Income Tax Appeal.
-The company has been advised by the legal experts that it has fair chance of ultimately succeeding in the matter and accordingly no provision has been made in the books of accounts. - (c) Note No.49 of the notes to accounts of accompanying consolidated financial results which refers that the GST authorities conducted an investigation and on the insistence of the authorities, the company has deposited an amount of Rs.800 lakhs with GST Department under protest and shown in financial statements under the head "Current Assets".
+The company has been advised by the legal experts that it has fair chance of ultimately succeeding in the matter and accordingly no provision has been made in the books of accounts. - (b) Note No.43(C) of the accompanying consolidated financial results which refers that the GST authorities conducted an investigation and on the insistence of the authorities, the subsidiary company has deposited an amount of Rs.800 lakhs with GST Department under protest and shown in financial statements under the head "Current Assets".
 The company has not received any show cause notice till date.
 The company has been advised by the legal experts that it has fair chance of ultimately succeeding in the matter and accordingly no provision has been made in the books of accounts.